iterative/dvc.org/static/docs/commands-reference/commit.md

 - `-h`, `--help` - prints the usage/help message, and exit.

-- `-q`, `--quiet` - do not write anything to standard output.
-Exit with 0 if all stages are up to date or if all stages are successfully rerun, otherwise exit with 1.
+- `-q`, `--quiet` - does not write anything to standard output.
+Exit with 0 if no problems arise, otherwise 1.

 - `-v`, `--verbose` - displays detailed tracing information from executing the `dvc add` command.

 ## Examples

-To explore `dvc commit` let's consider a simple workspace with several stages, the example workspace used in the [Getting Started](/doc/get-started) tutorial.
+To explore `dvc commit` let's consider a simple pipeline with several stages: the example workspace used in the [Getting Started](/doc/get-started) tutorial.

 <details>